How can I ignore traffic from bots and crawlers?

 Tracker debugger in Piwik PRO

-6. Find user agent details.
-Example:
+6. Look for user agent details.

 [